GeNeHetX/CancerRNASig/README.md

 </tfoot>
 </table>

-### For none-R users
+### For non-R users
 A [json file](https://github.com/GeNeHetX/CancerRNASig/blob/main/data-raw/geneSetSignatures.json) is available with all the signatures.
-It contains the same data as the signatures.rda file and can be openned with other programming langages like **Python**.
+It contains the same data as the signatures.rda file and can be openned with other programming langages such as **Python**.